How Consistent Are Humans When Grading Programming Assignments?: Discussion

-The graders' experience impacts consistency most, as they have learnt standards and formed their own opinions on what makes code elegant, readable and well-documented.
-As these standards and opinions are generic for any assignment, the participants were more consistent with grading these aspects than grading correctness, where they have to learn the specificity of what makes a submission good for this specific assignment.
+Compared to the consistency of multiple graders, readability, code elegance, and documentation achieved a higher individual consistency.
+The higher consistency of code elegance, readability, and documentation could be due to our participants being experienced programmers and having a well-defined internal preference for code elegance, readability and documentation \cite{Mohan2004, Li2018}.

-While the environment the graders were in, the time of day they graded or the mood they were in could all impact the consistency of their grading, they could all be easily mitigated by grading in the same place, at the same time, and recognising when the graders are not in the right mood to grade.
-However, these mitigations are not always feasible, as grading deadlines, teaching and academic commitments can all factor into when, where and the mood they are in when they grade.
+The lower consistency of correctness could be due to many of our participants having not graded before, which is typical when using teaching assistants \cite{Mirza2019, Riese2022, Riese2021, Wald2020}.
+While some may have completed the assignment as a student, they would have only seen a limited set of other submissions.
+Another aspect could be the participants having to learn the specificity of what makes a submission good for this specific assignment; as the assignment is open-ended many different solutions can meet the requirements to the same standard, but with the specificity of the rubric, that standard is up interpretation by the grader.
+Similar to multiple grader consistency, a more specific rubric could increase the consistency, but at the cost of the validity \cite{Jonsson2007} and creativity of the assignment.

-Having more grading experience can lead to being more internally consistent when grading similar work.
-However, grading experience alone does not completely mitigate errors in consistency with experienced graders, especially when assessing subjective aspects, like documentation and readability.
-While summative assignments should be assessed by experienced graders, this is not always possible; a course may have an early-stage academic leading the course and assessment and preferred and experienced graduate teaching assistants may have graduated and left the institution and new graduate teaching assistants are asked to grade.
-These are just some factors where assignments may have to be assessed by inexperienced individuals.
+Having more grading experience can lead to being more internally consistent when grading similar work, and supports the emphasis on providing appropriate training for teaching assistants \cite{Kristiansen2024, Wald2020}.
+However, grading experience alone does not completely mitigate errors in consistency with experienced graders \cite{Riese2022}, especially when assessing subjective aspects like documentation and readability.